A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Results

 The first industrial assembly (Assembly 1) consists of 14 parts and 13 joints (Figs.~\ref{fig:ass_1_edges}, \ref{fig:ass_1_nodes}).
 This assembly serves as the baseline for verifying the correctness of the framework.
 We used Assembly 1 to analyze the sensitivity of the objective function to the user-defined engineering weights ($\mu$) and the time-balancing factor ($\lambda$).

 The second assembly (Assembly 2) consists of 15 parts and 17 joints (see \ref{app:ass_2}).
-According to Eq.~\eqref{eq:max-edges}, the upper bound for the directed graph edges is 1,245,167 ($\approx1.2\times10^6$), compared to Assembly 1, 61,427 ($\approx 6.1\times10^4$), increasing the complexity of the problem by nearly two orders of magnitude.
-Therefore, Assembly 2 provides a suitable test case to evaluate the effectiveness of the geometrical constraints, i.e., \ac{dof} matrices, the directed graph edge reduction method, and the increase in the solution's relative gap, in maintaining optimal solutions for high-complexity scenarios.
+According to Eq.~\eqref{eq:max-edges}, the upper bound for the directed graph edges is 1,114,112 ($\approx1.1\times10^6$), compared to Assembly 1, 53,248 ($\approx 5.3\times10^4$), increasing the complexity of the problem by nearly two orders of magnitude.
+Therefore, Assembly 2 provides a suitable test case to evaluate the effectiveness of the geometrical constraints, i.e., \ac{dof} matrices, and the path-guided edge reduction method in maintaining optimal solutions for high-complexity scenarios.

 The experiments were conducted on local workstations equipped with an \texttt{Intel Core i5-14500} CPU (2.60 GHz) and 32 GB of RAM.